fnaeem-sketch/sandbox-project-2024/README.md

 # Sandbox Project
 ## Deploying a Wordpress Site in AWS

----
-## Outline
+### Outline
 This  project hosts a wordpress website using a 3 tier AWS architecture.
-The infrastructure for this project is deployed via terraform.
+The infrastructure for this project is dvployed via terrafom
----

 ### Key infrastructure deployed
 - AWS VPC
 - Internet Gateway